eu-digital-identity-wallet/eudi-lib-jvm-presentation-exchange-kt/README.md

 Library should offer a factory/builder to produce the `PresentationDefinition`.
 The resulting `PresentationDefinition` should

-* Adhere to the data model defined in the spec (JSON Schema validation)
+* Adhere to the data model defined in the spec (JSON Schema validation).
-* Contain valid JSONPath expressions
+* Contain valid JSONPath expressions.

 In order to create a presentation definition just instantiate the [PresentationDefinition](src/main/kotlin/eu/europa/ec/euidw/prex/types.kt) data class